vjubea/RaDoTech-Health-Device-Simulation/README.md

 Thomas Roche - design + implementation for model, scanner, and about half of the design + implementation for profile and snapshot.
 Most documentation

-Vlad Jubea - Use cases, database design + implementation, half the work on profile and snapshot, much of the work integrating model etc. with mainwindow.
+Vlad Jubea - Use cases, database design + implementation, half the work on profile and snapshot, integrating DBManager with the model, and much of the work integrating model etc. with mainwindow.

 # Codebase & Executables:
 /src contains all .cpp and .h files.
 It can be built using the VM's QTcreator or run like any other program.